Maximal munch: Drawbacks

 In some situations, "maximal munch" leads to undesirable or unintuitive outcomes.
-For instance, in the C programming language, the statement x=y/*z; (without any whitespace) will probably lead to a syntax error, since the /* character sequence initiates a (unintended) comment that is either unterminated or terminated by the end token */ of some later, unrelated actual comment (comments in C do not nest).
+For instance, in the C programming language, the statement x=y/*z; (without any whitespace) will probably lead to a syntax error since the /* character sequence (unintentionally) initiates a comment that is either unterminated or terminated by the end token */ of some later, unrelated actual comment (comments in C do not nest).
 What was actually meant in the statement was to assign to the variable x the result of dividing the value in y by the value obtained by dereferencing pointer z; this would be valid code.
-It can be stated by making use of whitespace, or using x=y/(*z);.
+It can be stated by making use of whitespace or using x=y/(*z);.

 Another example, in C++, uses the "angle bracket" characters < and > in the syntax for template specialization, but two consecutive > characters are interpreted as the right-shift operator >>.
 Prior to C++11, the following code would produce a parse error, because the right-shift operator token is encountered instead of two right-angle-bracket tokens: